ThomasVrancken/info9023-mlops/directed_work/05_gcp/README.md

 **Requirements**

-1. Adapt your Lab 4 Flask application to use Gunicorn (add it to `requirements.txt` and update your `Dockerfile`).
+1. Adapt your Lab 4 Flask application to use Gunicorn (add it with `uv add gunicorn` and update your `Dockerfile` to use `uv sync` as shown in section 1.3).
 2. Deploy your application to Cloud Run.
 3. Verify that your `/predict` endpoint works on the deployed URL using `curl`.
 4. :warning: All optional features from Lab 4 (PUT endpoint) must be implemented and working in the deployed version to get full marks.